SFPC/sfpc.github.io/participate.md

 Computation is poetic when technology is used for critical thinking and aesthetic inquiry – a space where logic meets electricity (hardware), math meets language (software) and analytical thinking meets creative experimentation (theory).

 SFPC began as a school run by artists for artists.
 You can read about our beginning in this [New York Times article](http://bits.blogs.nytimes.com/2013/08/12/code-to-joy-the-school-for-poetic-computation-opens/?_r=0).
-SFPC has held four successful sessions to date: ten weeks in Fall 2013 which culminated in an exhibition at [Eyebeam Art and Technology Center](http://eyebeam.org/), a two week session in Spring 2014, a ten week session in Fall 2014, and a ten week session in Spring 2015 which will culminate in a [final showcase](http://attending.io/events/sfpc-spring-2015-final-showcase), May 20th at Babycastles Gallery.
+SFPC has held four successful sessions to date: ten weeks in Fall 2013 which culminated in an exhibition at [Eyebeam Art and Technology Center](http://eyebeam.org/), a two week session in Spring 2014, a ten week session in Fall 2014, and a ten week session in Spring 2015 which will culminated in a [final showcase](http://attending.io/events/sfpc-spring-2015-final-showcase), May 20th at Babycastles Gallery.
 The Fall 2015 session will be held in a new location in Brooklyn for ten weeks starting in September 15.

 ### What is the School for Poetic Computation?